hearvox/unreliable-news/README.md

 # Unreliable News Sites (UNS)
+This project is now published at <a href="https://iffy.news/">Iffy.news</a>.

-An index of fake-news, clickbait, and hate websites, for Columbia Journalism Review (to be published Jan.
-2019).
+<s>An index of fake-news, clickbait, and hate websites, for Columbia Journalism Review (to be published Jan.
+2019).</s>
 * <a href="https://github.com/hearvox/unreliable-news/projects/1">GitHub Project page</a>

 ## References for fake-news lists